2007 Atlantic hurricane season: Tropical Storm Gabrielle

-A cold front that moved off the southeastern coast of the United States on September 1 developed a weak low over the waters near Georgia.
-The low drifted eastward and weakened over the next few days until it joined with convection from an upper-level trough that had been moving over the western Atlantic.
-On September 8, the center of circulation became sufficiently organized to be declared Subtropical Storm Gabrielle, about 360 nmi southeast of Cape Hatteras.
-For the next twelve hours, the system's strongest winds and thunderstorms remained separated from the center.
-On September 8 new convection eventually united with the center, leading the transition of Gabrielle into a tropical storm.
+In early September, a cold front moved off the southeastern coast of the United States and developed a weak low over the waters near Georgia.
+The low drifted eastward and weakened over the next few days until it joined with convection from an upper-level trough over the western Atlantic.
+On September 8, the center of circulation organized into Subtropical Storm Gabrielle, about 414 mi southeast of Cape Hatteras.
+For the next 12 hours, Gabrielle's strongest winds and thunderstorms remained separated from the center, but new convection eventually united with the center, signaling a transition into a tropical storm.
 Gabrielle gradually strengthened as it traveled northwest towards North Carolina and Virginia.
-The storm reached its peak intensity of 60 mph just before it arrived in Cape Lookout, though strong wind shear kept most of the convection and surface winds offshore.
+The storm reached its peak intensity of 60 mph (95 km/h) and a minimum pressure of 1004 mbar just before striking Cape Lookout, though strong wind shear kept most of the convection and surface winds offshore.
 Gabrielle weakened over land, and moved back into the Atlantic on September 10.
-The circulation deteriorated further, and the storm dissipated southwest of Nova Scotia the next day.
+The circulation deteriorated further, and the storm dissipated about 345 mi southwest of Nova Scotia the next day.

-In advance of the storm, tropical cyclone watches and warnings were issued for coastal areas, while rescue teams and the U.S. Coast Guard were put on standby.
-The storm dropped heavy rainfall near its immediate landfall location but little precipitation elsewhere.
+In advance of the storm, tropical cyclone watches and warnings were issued for coastal areas, while rescue teams and the United States Coast Guard were put on standby.
+The storm dropped heavy rainfall in North Carolina near its immediate landfall location, peaking at 9.03 in in Carteret County, but little precipitation elsewhere.
 Along the coast, high waves, rip currents, and storm surge were reported.
-Slight localized flooding was reported.
-Gusty winds also occurred, though no wind damage was reported.
-Overall damage was minor, and there were no fatalities.
+Slight localized flooding was reported, particularly in North Carolina at Beaufort and Morehead City, closing some roads and causing minor damage to several homes and businesses, totaling about $5,000.
+Gusty winds also occurred, with tropical storm-force sustained winds and gusts at a few locations along the Outer Banks.
+One person drowned in Florida.

 Tropical Storm Ingrid

 A large tropical wave exited Africa on September 6 and initially failed to develop due to strong easterly shear.
 On September 9, a broad low-pressure area developed about midway between Africa and the Lesser Antilles.
 The wind shear slowly weakened, and early on September 12 Tropical Depression Eight developed about 1125 mi east of the Lesser Antilles.
 The system moved west-northwestward due to a ridge to its north, and with continued wind shear, it remained a tropical depression for 24 hours before convection increased further.
-Early on September 13 it intensified into Tropical Storm Ingrid, reaching peak winds of 45 mph.
+Early on September 13 it intensified into Tropical Storm Ingrid, peaking with winds of 45 mph (75 km/h) and a minimum pressure of 1002 mbar.
 Operationally, it was not upgraded to a tropical storm until that evening.

-Ingrid remained a tropical storm until September 15, when it weakened to a tropical depression due to high shear from a strong tropical upper tropospheric trough.
-Gradual weakening continued as it passed northeast of the Leeward Islands.
-Ingrid briefly reorganized on September 16, before weakening further and degenerating into an open wave early on September 17.
-The remnants turned northwestward within the low-level steering flow, and dissipated on September 18 without redevelopment.
-There were no reports of damage or casualties associated with Ingrid because the storm never threatened land.
+Ingrid weakened to a tropical depression on September 15 due to high shear from a strong tropical upper tropospheric trough.
+Although Ingrid briefly reorganized on September 16, the cyclone weakened further and degenerated into a remnant low early on September 17 about 160 mi east-northeast of Antigua.
+The remnants turned northwestward within the low-level steering flow, and dissipated on September 18.